26 Nov How to Create an Effective Crowdfunding Video on a Budget

 The aim is always to create a video which people want to share and the press want to write about.
 As a result, it needs to be as short and engaging as possible.
 The best way of doing this is to draft out a script and then keep redrafting in order to make it more succinct and get to the “juice”.

-6) Concept is easily understandable
+6) The concept is easily understandable

 People bounce quickly through the Kickstarter website.
 If your product takes paragraphs to explain, they will quickly lose interest.
 Summarise your campaign into a sentence and have that as the title of the description.
 Ideally, this should also transmit the major benefit of your product.
 This would enable you to “hook” potential backers so that they want to find out more.